jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/frontend.md

 Thanks to [TypeScript][ts],
-we can use newer ECMAScript language features, as it already takes care of that when transpiling, but as for runtime features, it is important to ensure compatibility.
+we can use newer ECMAScript language features, as it takes care of downleveling as needed when transpiling, but as for runtime features, it is important to ensure compatibility.